 I is an incomplete and is used only in cases of uncontrollable circumstances.
 Responsibility for completing the work must be assumed by the student.
 All incomplete work must be finished before mid-term of the next semester.
 An I is calculated as an F. The grade will be changed to an F at the midterm of the semester following the one in which it was earned unless a grade is submitted by the instructor.

 WP indicates the student is passing at the time of withdrawal.
-Permission to withdraw may be obtained from Belmont Central except that no student will be permitted to withdraw in the last 30 days of the semester.
-Failure to obtain this permission results in an F for the course.
 A WP does not affect the grade point average.